Digital Agriculture Africa provides a digital farm-to-fork solution

 Enabling digital learning for small-scale farmers

 GIZ’s Digital Agriculture Africa Program aims to address the health, economic and food security impacts of the COVID-19 crisis by providing a digital learning “Farm-to-Fork Solution”.
-Even though farming is a cornerstone for African economies, smallholder farmers face many challenges.
-Although African farming accounts for two thirds of employment and contributes to at least 15% of GDP, low access to information, markets and investment, low use of inputs, degraded soils and a lack of water management prevail.
+Even though farming is a cornerstone for African economies, accounting for two thirds of employment and contributing to at least 15% of GDP, farmers continue to face significant challenges with regards to low access to information, markets and investment, low use of inputs, degraded soils and a lack of water management.
 The impacts of COVID-19 in Africa significantly exacerbated these existing challenges, plunging the region into its first recession in over 25 years.
-The Digital Agriculture Africa Program seeks to help small-scale farmers overcome these impacts and challenges.
-It enables scaled digital learning about topics such as climate-smart farming, the COVID-19 pandemic and other critical topics through a free, open access learning platform, thus including both small-scale farmers and consumers.
+The Digital Agriculture Africa Program seeks to help small-scale farmers by enabling scaled digital learning.
+The platform ranges in topics from climate-smart farming to the COVID-19 pandemic and other critical topics through a free, open access learning platform, thus including both small-scale farmers and consumers.

 Program Director and Donor Coordinator

 Director for Monitoring, Evaluation, Research, Accountability & Learning

 Sprout Project and Ethiopia Lead

 Chief Technology Oficer